milvus-io/milvus-docs/site/en/reference/index.md

 ## **How does vector indexing work?**

-Similarity search engines work by comparing an input to a database to find objects that are most similar to the input.
+Similarity search engines work by comparing an input to the objects in a database to find those that are most similar to the input.
 Indexing is the process of efficiently organizing data, and it plays a major role in making similarity search useful by dramatically accelerating time-consuming queries on large datasets.
 After a massive vector dataset is indexed, queries can be routed to clusters, or subsets of data, that are most likely to contain vectors similar to an input query.
-In practice, this means a certain degree of accuracy is sacrificed to speed up queries on really big vector data.
+In practice, this means a certain degree of accuracy is sacrificed to speed up queries on really large vector datasets.

 ## Vector field and index